Patrick Kane: Misdemeanor charges

 On August 9, 2009, Kane and his cousin, James M. Kane, were arrested in Buffalo.
 According to a police report, Kane was apprehended around 5:00 a.m. after allegedly punching cab driver Jan Radecki when he claimed to not have proper change for their trip fare.
 Kane and his cousin's cab fare came out to be $14.80, and they gave him $15.00.

 Kane was charged with second-degree robbery, fourth-degree criminal mischief, and theft of services.
 He pleaded not guilty.
 On August 17, Kane apologized for the distress he caused, saying he had been "at the wrong place at the wrong time," and mentioned his family, the Chicago Blackhawks organization, and their fan base—but not Radecki.
 Kane and his cousin appeared before a grand jury on August 19.
 While they were cleared of any felony charges, the two were still indicted on less severe misdemeanor assault, theft, and harassment charges.
 Kane and his cousin reiterated their not guilty pleas when appearing in court the next day.
 On August 27, Kane and cousin pleaded guilty to noncriminal disorderly conduct charges, and were both given conditional discharges, avoiding any penalties if they stayed out of trouble for a year, and also ordered to apologize to Radecki.

 2015 police investigation

-On August 6, 2015, the Buffalo News reported that Kane was the subject of a sexual assault investigation by police in Hamburg, New York in connection with an incident that allegedly occurred the previous weekend.
+On August 6, 2015, the Buffalo News reported that Kane was the subject of a sexual assault investigation by police in Hamburg, New York, in connection with an incident that allegedly occurred the previous weekend.
 The Erie County District Attorney's Office later declined to press charges against him, stating that the complainant's allegation was not sufficiently substantiated by credible evidence.
-It later came to light that the complainant's mother had orchestrated a hoax in which she attempted to make it appear as if critical evidence had been tampered with.
+Prior to office's determination that it would not press charges, the mother of his accuser orchestrated a hoax in which she attempted to mislead the public into an impression that critical evidence had been tampered with.